Personal profile

 Biography

-Ronika K. Power is Professor of Bioarchaeology in the Department of History and Archaeology at Macquarie University, and the Director of the Centre for Ancient Cultural Heritage and Environment (CACHE).
-Ronika is an Honorary Research Fellow of the McDonald Institute for Archaeological Research at the University of Cambridge, an elected Fellow of the Society of Antiquaries London and the Royal Society of New South Wales, and one of the 30 inaugural Superstars of STEM for Science and Technology Australia.
+Ronika K. Power is Professor of Bioarchaeology in the Department of History and Archaeology at Macquarie University, Director of the Centre for Ancient Cultural Heritage and Environment (CACHE), and Co-Chair of the Faculty of Arts Diversity, Inclusion and Belonging Committee.
+Ronika is an elected Fellow of Academia Europaea, the Society of Antiquaries London, Royal Society of New South Wales, and one of the 30 inaugural Superstars of STEM for Science and Technology Australia.
+She sits on the Board of Directors for the Australian Institute of Policy and Science.
 In 2019, Ronika was announced as the winner of the Max Crawford Medal from the Australian Academy of the Humanities; the Kwang-su Lim Early Career Award of the Union Académique Internationale, Brussels; and was named as a Tall Poppy of Science from the Australian Institute of Policy in ScienceShe obtained a BA Ancient History (Hons I) with the University Medal from Macquarie University; an MSc Human Osteology and Palaeopathology from the University of Bradford, UK; and a PhD in Egyptology, Archaeology, Biological Anthropology and Philosophy from Macquarie University.
 Her PhD was entitled From the Cradle to the Grave: Child, Infant and Foetal Burials in the Egyptian Archaeological Record from the Early Dynastic Period to the Middle Kingdom (ca.3300-1650 BC).

 From 2012-2016, Prof. Power was a European Research Council (ERC) Research Fellow and Research Associate of Darwin College, based at the McDonald Institute for Archaeological Research at the University of Cambridge.
-She has worked with archaeologically-derived human remains from across the world, and is the primary/consultant human osteologist for the ERC-funded Trans-Sahara Project (pre-Islamic Libyan Sahara); ERC-funded In-Africa Project (late Holocene Kenya); the Egypt Exploration Society-funded Sesebi Project (New Kingdom Egyptian colonial site, Northern Sudan); ERC-funded Crossroads of Empires Project (medieval Benin); Leverhulme Trust-funded Cowrie Shells: An Early Global Commodity Project (post-14thCentury Maldives); and the Dendera Project (multi-period Egypt).
-She is the principal researcher of the Population History Workgroup of the ERC-funded FRAGSUS Project (in collaboration with Queen’s University Belfast and the Universities of Cambridge and Malta, Heritage Malta and the Superintendence of Cultural Heritage Malta), in which her team is analysing the health, disease, lifestyle, diet and affinity profiles of the Neolithic human skeletal assemblage from the Xaghra Circle Hypogeum, Gozo, Malta.
+She has worked with archaeologically-derived human remains from across the world, and was the primary/consultant human osteologist for the ERC-funded Trans-Sahara Project (pre-Islamic Libyan Sahara); ERC-funded In-Africa Project (late Holocene Kenya); the Egypt Exploration Society-funded Sesebi Project (New Kingdom Egyptian colonial site, Northern Sudan); ERC-funded Crossroads of Empires Project (medieval Benin); Leverhulme Trust-funded Cowrie Shells: An Early Global Commodity Project (post-14thCentury Maldives); and the Dendera Project (multi-period Egypt).
+She was the principal researcher of the Population History Workgroup of the ERC-funded FRAGSUS Project (in collaboration with Queen’s University Belfast and the Universities of Cambridge and Malta, Heritage Malta and the Superintendence of Cultural Heritage Malta), in which her team analysed the health, disease, lifestyle, diet and affinity profiles of the Neolithic human skeletal assemblage from the Xaghra Circle Hypogeum, Gozo, Malta.
+The project monograph was published in 2022 by the McDonald Institute for Archaeological Research, University of Cambridge, and is available for free via Open Access.

-Prof. Power was also the Director of the Education Partnership for the British Museum’s world premiere showing of the Egyptian Mummies: Exploring Ancient Lives exhibition at the Museum of Applied Arts and Sciences, Ultimo (December 2016 – April 2017).
+Prof. Power is Co-Convenor of the Education Partnership for the Gateway to Egypt public education program for the blockbuster Ramses and the Gold of the Pharaohs exhibition (November 2023 - May 2024) at the Australian Museum.
+She was also the Director of the Education Partnership for the British Museum’s world premiere showing of the Egyptian Mummies: Exploring Ancient Lives exhibition at the Museum of Applied Arts and Sciences, Ultimo (December 2016 – April 2017).

 Research interests